 - Leading from position frustrates creativity and innovation.

 Leading from position and leveraging command and control results in lazy “leadership”.
 Those who lead from position don’t invest the time and energy required to establish a shared vision, to facilitate buy-in, to motivate and inspire others.
 Those who lead from position tend to hide behind company process and procedures, explaining why this or that can’t be done.

 When we view leadership as position and authority, we mistake leadership as being about control.
 The reality is that leadership is about freedom.
 Leadership is our response to freedom, it’s the decision to accept personal responsibility to bring about positive change.
 It’s a choice that we all need to make.

 You don’t need a title or position to lead.
 Leadership can be enacted by anyone, it’s not dependant on position, title or authority, it’s dependent on the exercise of free will.
-Leadership is a choice, it’s more important that we ask ourselves “am I practicing leadership?”, rather than asking “am I the leader?”.
+Leadership is a choice, it’s more important to ask ourselves “am I practicing leadership?” than “am I the leader?”.
 Thus, leaders are those individuals who choose to engage in the process of leadership.
 The extent to which we choose to engage in the process of leadership, you are practicing leadership no matter your title or position.

 “The key to successful leadership today is influence, not authority.” – Kenneth Blanchard